 THE ROOM is southward facing and gets plenty of direct sun throughout the day and has limited views of San Francisco's hills.
 It is a small room with a new full-size bed and a large closet furnished with a chest-of-drawers dresser for your own personal use.
 Expect four-star hotel comforts like down pillows and comforter, and premium quality sheets.
 Please click on Contact Host to inquire and introduce yourself before initiating your reservation request.

-Included is WiFi, some light breakfast offerings, and your choice of coffee (or tea) made from four different devices.
+Included is WiFi and your choice of coffee (or tea) made from four different devices.

-Reservations of one to three months are currently being accepted.
 I enjoy entertaining, so it's likely that while you're with me, I will feed you an evening meal or two or perhaps homemade waffles on a Saturday morning.
 While you are always welcome to keep your food in the refrigerator, I ask that any cooking be kept to a minimum.
 (Let's talk first if you're a huge fan of cooking.)

 MISSION MINI includes full access privileges to the common areas of my large, fully-furnished 3-bedroom apartment, which includes a living room, kitchen and dining nook, and a redwood sun deck with city skyline view.
-There is also a working washer and dryer set that I don't hype because they are old, small and temperamental.
-But they function and you are welcome to use them.
+There is also a clothes washer and dryer set available for your use.

 When you reserve with me, you'll enjoy the peace of mind that comes with my four-year record of hosting at the highest guest satisfaction level.
 Also click on my Profile to view my exclusive Guests' Bill of Rights and Expectations policy meant to ensure that your stay is a positive experience.